 Get travel insurance.
 Seriously.
 Don’t forget.

 I was worried about finding surf spots in Hikkaduwa without our coaches from the camp to show us the way.
 Nothing to worry about though, we found banks all up and down the coast!
 Tourists will tell you to go to the Main Point in Hikkaduwa.
-We had a look and saw about 10 people in the line up.
+We had a look and saw about 10 people in the lineup.
 I’ll take 100 on the Goldie but more than 3 in Sri Lanka no chance!
-Especially when just a little further up the coast, about a 10-minute walk to the front of Hikkaduwa Beach Hotel, was an empty lefthand reef break.
+Especially when just a little further up the coast, about a 10-minute walk to the front of Hikkaduwa Beach House, was an empty lefthand reef break.

-In my opinion this little left took trumps over Main Point.
+In my opinion, this little left took trumps over Main Point.
 Every morning I would surf this reef on my own.
 Having never surfed a break with no one else out before, it was really amazing.
 Just you and the sea.
 Literally.
 A few locals joined us from time to time, but when they did they were super friendly and shared the waves all day.

 Sri Lanka was definitely not a once in a lifetime trip for us… we will definitely be back.

-Here is the second part of our epic surf adventure…
+Part 2 of our epic surf adventure…

 Another awesome read for more information about Surfing the South of Sri Lanka here

 Editor’s note: If you are after travel insurance, I definitely recommend World Nomads.
 Prices are really reasonable.
 You can purchase the insurance after you have left home for your trip; something that is quite unique to World Nomads and really helpful if your plans change as you travel.
 They also pay your medical bills direct so you are not out of pocket.
 I whole-heartedly recommend them.